lldap/lldap/docs/architecture.md

 ### Passwords

-Passwords are hashed using Argon2, the state of the art in terms of password storage.
-They are hashed using a secret provided in the configuration (which can be given as environment variable or command line argument as well): this should be kept secret and shouldn't change (it would invalidate all passwords).

 Authentication is done via the OPAQUE protocol, meaning that the passwords are never sent to the server, but instead the client proves that they know the correct password (zero-knowledge proof).
 This is likely overkill, especially